chrisgrieser/pdf-annotation-extractor-alfred/README.md

 __About the Developer__: This workflow has been created by [@pseudo_meta (Twitter)](https://twitter.com/pseudo_meta) aka Chris Grieser (rl).
 In my day job, I am a PhD student in sociology, studying the governance of the app economy.
 If you are interested in this subject, check out [my academic homepage](https://chris-grieser.de/) and get in touch.

 [⬆️ Go Back to Top](#Table-of-Contents)

+[^1]: These are a feature exclusive to Obsidian with [certain CSS snippets](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/S%20-%20Checkboxes.css).